Content updated on September 2, 2020.

 - The deadline for filing registered charity information returns (T3010 and TP-985.22) that had to be filed after March 18, 2020 (after March 17, 2020 in Quebec) is extended to December 31, 2020.

 - For the 2019 year, the filing deadline is postponed to May 1, 2020 However, the deadline for paying Part XIII non-resident tax (i.e. on the 15th day of each month after an amount is paid or credited by a resident of Canada to a non-resident) is unchanged.

 ELECTION FORMS AND OTHER ADMINISTRATIVE OBLIGATIONS

-- The deadline for filing returns, forms, elections, designations (including rollovers and T1134s) and responses to information requests that would normally have to be filed on March 19, 2020 (March 17, 2020 in Quebec) is extended to June 1, 2020 and is extended to September 1, 2020 when the normal filing date would have been June 1 to August 31, 2020.
+- The deadline for other filing returns, elections, designations (including rollovers and T1134s) and responses to information requests that would normally have to be filed on March 19, 2020 (March 17, 2020 in Quebec) is extended to June 1, 2020 and is extended to September 1, 2020 when the normal filing date would have been June 1 to August 31, 2020.

 - Payroll deductions and related activities must continue to be done on time (except for the reduction of payments relating to the temporary wage subsidy offered to SMEs in respect of income tax withholdings remittance on the salaries they paid and the HSF contribution credit provided by Quebec).

-- In the case of GST/HST and QST payments, the federal government and Quebec have extended to June 30, 2020 the time that :
+- In the case of GST/HST and QST payments, the federal government and Quebec have extended to June 30, 2020 the time that:

 - Monthly filers have to remit amounts collected for the February, March and April 2020 reporting periods;